kslex/dify-plugins-tencent_cos/README.md

 ### Usage

-The plugin provides three powerful tools for interacting with Tencent Cloud COS:
+The plugin provides five powerful tools for interacting with Tencent Cloud COS:

 #### 1. Upload File to COS (upload_file)